mukhes3/UNCURL_release/README.md

 Islam_data - Contains the dataset from Islam et. al. (with bulk data from the cell types) Synthetic_Linear - Contains synthetic data from a linear trajectory (with true M, w matrices and cell type labels) Synthetic_Branches - Contains synthetic data from a branched trajectory (with true M, w matrices and branch labels)

+**Note:-** These datasets have been pre-processed to include only the differentially expressed genes (using bulk data for differential gene expression analysis).

 ## Frequently Asked Questions
 FAQs for UNCURL can be found here: https://sites.google.com/uw.edu/uncurl-release/faq .